i2p/i2p.www/i2p2www/spec/i2np.rst

   reply token is included, the reply tunnel ID is nonzero, and the reply gateway/tunnelID pair is found in the LeaseSet as a lease, the recipient may reroute the reply to any other lease in the LeaseSet.

+* To hide the router OS and implementation, match the Java router implementation of gzip by setting the modification time to 0 and the OS byte to 0xFF, and use max compression.
+  First 10 bytes of the compressed router info will be (hex):
+  1F 8B 08 00 00 00 00 00 02 FF

 .. _msg-DatabaseLookup: